A purified protein derivative (PPD) skin test is a test that determines if you suffer from tuberculosis (TB).

 - have diabetes, kidney failure, or other conditions that increase their TB risk

 - are intravenous drug users

-- are immigrants who have immigrated from a country with a high TB rate in the past five years
+- are immigrants who have come from a country that’s had a high TB rate in the past five years

 - are under age 4

 - are infants, children, or adolescents who have been exposed to high-risk adults

 - live in certain group settings, such as prisons, nursing homes, and homeless shelters

 For people without a known risk factor for TB, a 15 mm or larger firm swelling at the injection site indicates a positive reaction.